Extensive hands-on laboratory experiences, supervised by expert PT faculty, allow students to master patient care skills.

 Three clinical faculty members are overseeing specialty clinical programs in women’s health, oncology/cancer rehabilitation, and neurological movement disorders.

 Three adjunct faculty members with faculty appointments in other programs/departments bring their unique expertise to the classroom.

 Ten faculty members hold PhD/EdD degrees.
 Four hold DPT degrees.

-Eight faculty members are board certified clinical specialists, are fellowship credentialed, or hold other advanced specialty credentials.
+Nine faculty members are board certified clinical specialists, are fellowship credentialed, or hold other advanced specialty credentials.